Documentation

 The All Assets view displays all assets for the selected partition in a flexible Asset List

-The Assets under Warranty view displays assets that are currently under warranty for the selected partition.
-This view helps you quickly identify which assets are still covered by warranty, allowing you to manage maintenance and support effectively.
+The Assets under warranty view displays assets currently covered by a warranty within your selected partition.
+This view helps you track coverage so you can manage maintenance and support requests effectively.

 Asset navigation